hereticsun/youtube_playlist/README.md

   * IE9+
 * Must be built using HTML, CSS and JavaScript (SCSS or Less are encouraged)
 * Work to be hosted on your GIT repository of choice (github, bitbucket etc.)

+## Enhancements
+* The use of a build tool (grunt, gulp etc)
+* Tests (unit tests, e2e tests, etc)
+* Responsive Images
+* Pagination
+* Optimisation
+* Anything else you can think of that would benefit this app